AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **AWS Transit Gateway Orchestrator for VPN Integration** brings native TGW VPN connection to the Aviatrix Controller Orchestrator.
 One use case is for TGW VPN to connect to on-prem or a third party VPC via IPSec.
 To configure, follow the `TGW Plan workflow for VPN <https://docs.aviatrix.com/HowTos/tgw_plan.html#setup-aws-transit-gateway-vpn-connection>`_.
  - **AWS Transit Gateway Orchestrator for Direct Connect Integration** brings native TGW DXGW cocnnection to the Aviatrix Controller Orchestrator.
 One use case is for TGW DXGW to connect to on-prem.
 To configure, follow the `TGW Plan workflow for Direct Connect <https://docs.aviatrix.com/HowTos/tgw_plan.html#setup-aws-transit-gateway-direct-connect>`_.`
  - **Support multiple Firewall Network domains attached for the same TGW**.
 The use case is to separate VPC to VPC inspection from egress/ingress inspection.
 There is no User Interface change.
-To configure, follow the `Firewall Network workflow <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_
+To configure, follow the `Firewall Network workflow <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_.
+Check out `this design pattern <https://docs.aviatrix.com/HowTos/firewall_network_faq.html#firenet-deployment-model-6>`_ for how to use multi Firewall Networks in TGW environment.

 2. AWS GovCloud
 ------------------